Part V

 - HYDRATE: sip water or electrolytes, then reassess before resuming.

-Conclusion: Grounding Catalysts in Somatic Wisdom
+Conclusion: Grounding Intensity in Somatic Wisdom

 Phase 1 — Stabilizing